The Differences Between CFDs and ETFs - How They Work

 Contracts for difference (CFD) and exchange traded funds (ETF) are two of the most commonly preferred trading options available on the market.

 For example, Australian equity or Australian fixed income ETFs track indices, offering instant diversification benefits across a portfolio of underlying assets.
 The underlying assets are held on trust by an external custodian on behalf of the investor.
 This minimises counterparty risk from the ETF issuer.

 ETFs are considered low-cost investments, as there is only a small annual management fee.
 Also, there are no ongoing interest fees as your own funds are required to invest in ETFs.
 This is quite the opposite with CFDs, which only require you to invest the margin total, and if held overnight, incur interest charges on the leverage obtained.
 In contrast, with CFDs you gain access to a product that tracks the price of the underlying asset.
 Generally speaking, you do not receive franking credits.

+Should You Trade ETFs?
 Active Trading vs Passive Investment

 If this is the case, it means that ETF stocks might be attractive to an investor.
 Additionally, when a particular sector is hot, it can bounce the share price up for that particular sector.
 The prices might go further up if the index includes companies in that sector, as the fund will be forced to buy more shares in those companies.

 When it comes to ETFs and indices, you will occasionally see an inverse correlation between them.
 ETFs that behave inversely to indices will earn value (go up) when the index drops in value (goes down).
 ETFs are also available in a form that can multiply the difference.
 For example, an ETF can go up twice as much as the index can.
 This is what many investors and traders really look for.